tlockhart/project-2/README.md

 - The Ridge Regression model effectively predicts salary values based on job related inputs

 **Unsupervised Learning**
-- Optimal Clusters: The Elbow method suggest the optimal number of clusters for KMeans.
+- Optimal Clusters: The Elbow method suggest 3 as the optimal number of clusters for PCA-optimized data.
 - Cluster Patterns: Visualizations reveal distinct clusters for job titles and standardized salary data.
 - Model Comparison: Different Clustering algorithms (KMeans, Agglomerative, Birch) provide varying insights into the data structure.
-- PCA Analysis: PCA helps in reducing the dimensionality of the data while retaining significant information.
 - Data Preparation: The cleaned, encoded and dimensionally-reduced dataset is effectively used to identify meaningful patterns through clustering.

 **Low classification accuracy and R Score**